Attendance and Holidays in Term Time

 It is important that you and your child/ children develop a positive attitude to school attendance and punctuality so that they do not miss out on the opportunities at school.
 These qualities of reliability are also important in adult life.

-We greatly appreciate parental support to reduce the total amount of days lost due to holidays.
+We greatly appreciate parental support to reduce the total amount of days lost due to absence.
 We are committed to working in partnership with you to enable your child to reach their academic targets and to support their social development and for this to happen, we need to keep individual attendance as high as possible and we all need to play our part.

 If a child achieves 80% attendance, this means that they have missed approximately 40 days of education over the academic year, averaging 1 day per week.
 If a child's attendance equates to 80% over their time in secondary school, they will miss more than a full year of education.
+Excellent attendance is 100% and acceptable attendance is 97.5%.

 Your child's progress